graphext/cuery/README.md

     Retries N times while validation fails providing the LLM with corresponding error messages.
 If _all_ retries fail, allows specification of a fallback (a `Response` will all values set to `None` by default.) to return instead of raising an exception.
 This allows iterating over hundreds or thousands of inputs without risk of losing all responses if only one or a few fail.
 - **YAML configuration**
     Load response models from configuration files (though that excludes the ability to write custom python validators).
 - **Caching of _raw_ response**
-    Cuery automatically saves the raw response from the LLM as an attribute of the (structured) Response.
-This means one can later inspect the number of tokens used e.g.and calculate it's cost in dollars.
+    `Cuery` automatically saves the _raw– response from the LLM as an attribute of the (structured) `Response`.
+This means one can later inspect the number of tokens used e.g., and calculate it's cost in dollars.
 - **Automatic unwrapping of multivalued responses**
   We can inspect if a response is defined as having a single field that is a list (i.e. we're asking for a multivalued response).
 In this case cuery can automatically handle things like unwrapping the list into separate output rows.